 Fox Trot Farm is located in the rolling hills of Lancaster County, South Carolina.
 Our 47 beautiful acres are crossed by streams and studded with ponds.
 Forested acres border lush, green pastures.
 We have been a farm since 1985, raising a variety of animals throughout the years.

 Sheep: We raise Dorper/Katahdin cross sheep on our farm.
 They are a breed of meat sheep known as “hair sheep” due to their ability to shed their coats in the spring and summer.
 Their meat is lean, mild, and tender.
-We currently maintain a flock of an average of 30 or so breeding ewes and three rams.
+We currently maintain a breeding flock of an average of 30 or so ewes and three rams.
 Once lambing is underway, the flock numbers grow exponentially…each ewe usually gives birth to twins or triplets.
 Lambs are processed when they are 80-130 pounds and less than a year old.
 Ewe lambs are often kept here on the farm to enrich our flock.
 We do not sell sheep for breeding or whole animals for slaughter on our farm or by any processor other than our selected certified humane and USDA inspected facility.

-Dairy Goats: Rosie and Daphne are our young dairy goats.
+Dairy Goats: Rosie, Trist, and Marble are our dairy goats.
 They are full of personality and examples of the Saanen and Nubian breeds.
-Plans are to use their milk for cheese making for us and for soap that we sell here on the farm.
+We use their milk for cheese making for us and for soap that we sell here on the farm.
 We also drink their fresh milk every day. ***If you are a non-profit animal rescue organization, please contact us for access to our goat milk for your orphan animals.***

 Honeybees: Our apiary here on the farm averages 10 hives.
 We harvest honey in June and melt the extra beeswax for use in our soaps.
 Honey is for sale as available.